sdiehl/wiwinwlh/tutorial.md

 Other Languages
 ===============

-Let us attempt to give an objective comparison of Haskell to other langauges with regards to which language principles they share and how they differ.
-This is not advisement to use or not use any of these languages simply a statement of the similarities and differences between them.
+Let us attempt to give an objective comparison of Haskell to other languages with regards to which language principles they share and how they differ.
+This is not advisement to use or not use any of these languages simply a statement of the similarities and differences between them at the language level.

 No notion of "weak" or "strong" typing will be discussed because the terms have no universal meaning.